Welcome#

 and other shell commands.

-If you don’t want to download a large file like the Anaconda Python Distribution (ca. 800 MB), there are
+If you don’t want to download a large file like the Anaconda Python Distribution (ca. 800 MB), there is a

 .